SuchithraM008/100DaysofRTL/README.md

 # 100DaysofRTL
-1. I started this to challenge to learn system verilog.
+1. I started this challenge to learn system verilog.